knz/hydrapy/docs/langif.rst

 In each language we want to support different allocation / destruction policies for different data types.

-Also we want to allow programs to use either "managed" allocation (outside of the box languages) and "unmanaged" allocation (using the box language allocator):
+Also we want to support both "internally managed" objects (by box language) and "externally managed" objects managed by the environment.

-- the managed allocation is "better" because it can allow nice tricks like allocating storage physically closer to the eventual destination of an object.
+- external allocation (by the environment) can be "better" because it can allow nice tricks like allocating storage physically closer to the eventual destination of an object.

-- however in some cases (eg SAC) the box language may not know statically whether to use the managed allocator or its own (private) allocator, so we want to be able to capture an object privately allocated and put it in the database nonetheless.
+- however in some cases (eg SAC) the box language already supports its own smart allocation and reference counting semantics and we want to use just that.

+In both cases, fields have metadata and management structures, outside of the box languages, that need to be dynamically allocated and tracked as well.

 Also we want to stop once and for all the tooling headache about *link order*: If RTS A calls language B, and language B then calls API in